 Before we get started into the nitty gritty of things, I wanted to share with you a couple of things.

-Have you ever told someone you were starting a blog and they responded with “but isn’t blogging oversaturated?”
+Have you ever told someone you wanted to start a blog and they responded with “but isn’t blogging oversaturated?”
 Well, I’ve created a blog post to find out if it actually is.

 You need to know your why.
-Why are you starting this blog?
+Why do you want to start a blog?
 Knowing the answer will keep you focussed when the going gets tough (and it will!), for some it could be to make some money, or to create an audience around a particular topic, or even just for fun!

 As an example, if you want to make money blogging, think about the reason you’re doing it.
 Are you doing it for: